HasithaAbeysekera/CITS3403-Project/README.md

 1. Who do you think the best soccer player in the world is?
 2. Who do you think the best soccer player of all time is?

-The social choice mechanism that we used is very simple.
+Users can then vote for the player that they think is the best (with respect to the question they are answering above).
+Therefore, the social choice mechanism that we have used is very simple.
 A user wishing to vote on a poll can either select a predefined (by the poll creator) or previously used entry/answer or add a new entry to the poll when no more than eight entries already exist.
+This means that a user votes for one and only one entry/answer.

 ## Setup